-Intermediate efforts mean that member companies discuss the topic of wages with the factories, for example using the FWF wage ladder.
+Intermediate efforts mean that member companies discuss the topic of wages with the factories, for example using the Fair Wear wage ladder.
 Wages below living wage estimates caused by internal processes of member companies should be identified and prevented in the future.
 An assessment should also be made of other factors influencing wages.
 In addition, enhanced efforts to ensure wage information is correct and able to be verified are also accounted for here.

 Advanced efforts mean that, based on the root cause analysis, member companies have taken specific steps to increase wages, resulting in a systemic approach.
-Member companies have done an analysis per factory, and have had discussions with suppliers across the bulk of the supply chain.
+Member companies have done an analysis per factory, have had discussions with suppliers across the bulk of the supply chain and has actively engaged worker representatives.
 There is an action plan that includes production locations and internal systems and applies to the entire supply chain (link to several other indicators).